chetmurthy/ocaml-cppffigen/README.md

 This is a very fair question, and I can only answer it by telling you my reasons for writing this tool.
-YMMV, and I surely would suggest that you strogly consider using one of the above-mentioned tools, before considering this one.
+YMMV, and I surely would suggest that you strongly consider using one of the above-mentioned tools, before considering this one.

 ### Reasons for using this tool instead of others.